ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

 solver package associated with a book [ctk:fajulia](@cite) and suite of IJulia notebooks [ctk:notebooknl](@cite).

-This package provides data structures and solvers for several variants of iterative refinement.
+This package provides data structures and solvers for several variants of iterative refinement (IR).
 It will become much more useful when half precision (aka ```Float16```) is fully supported in LAPACK/BLAS.
 For now, it's only general-purpose application is classical iterative refinement with double precision equations and single precision factorizations.

 The half precision stuff is good for those of us doing research in this field.
 Half precision performance has progressed to the point where you can actually get things done.
 On an Apple M2-Pro, a half precision LU only costs 3--5 times